hitobito/development/README.md

 Access webapplication by browser: http://localhost:3000 and log in using *hitobito@puzzle.ch* and password *hito42bito*.
 For some wagons, the e-mail address is different.
 Go to the file ```/config/settings.yml``` inside your wagon repository and look out for the field "root_email".
 Use this e-mail address to login.

+## Emails sent by hitobito

+:email: When you someone requests a password reset or registers for an event, an email is usually sent out from hitobito to that user.
+In your local hitobito, these emails are not really sent to the real recipients, but instead all end up in **mailcatcher**.
+You can access these emails by visiting http://localhost:1080 in your browser.

 ## Development

 Start developing by editing files locally with your prefered editor in the app/hitobito* folders.
 Those directories are mounted inside the containers.
 So every saved file is instantly available inside the containers.